 In the Lifetime of the Buddha

 Anathapindika, a wealthy supporter of the Buddha known for his extreme generosity, brought five hundred of his friends, all followers of other sects, to hear the Buddha preach.
-After hearing his lesson, they all became dedicated followers of the Buddha, keeping the commandments and showing charity.
+After hearing his lesson, they all became dedicated followers of the Buddha, keeping the precepts and showing charity.
 Later, when the Buddha went away for many months, these men reverted to their former faiths.

 When the Buddha returned, these fickle men came to see him again and the Buddha reminded them his teachings were the only complete, indisputable truth and nobody who followed his path would suffer in hell.
 Then he told them this story to emphasize his point.